KonarzewskiP/StorageSpace/README.md

 # StorageSpace
-REST API using Spring Boot, MySQL, Java 11 HttpClient, Swagger.
+REST API using Spring Framework.

 Storage space is a fun project.
 The goal is to create a simple copy of Big Yellow Storage.